h12w/gspec/DESIGN.md

 -----------

 ###Collector
-A collector is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results.
+A collector is an internal object embedded in the test controller that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results.